Layoffs grip auto sector as sales continue to dip

 After country's largest automaker Maruti Suzuki laid off 3,000 temporary workers earlier this week, Mahindra & Mahindra (M&M) has laid off 1,500 workers since April 1, 2019.
 "It is just the beginning.
 If the situation doesn't improve, we will be forced to lay off more people.
 But none of the people we have laid off is a permanent employee," a source within the company confirmed to DH.

-Earlier, another business-daily Business Standard quoted company's CEO Pawan Goenka stating the same thing during the inauguration of its first plant in Colombo.
+Earlier, another business-daily, Business Standard quoted the company's CEO Pawan Goenka stating the same thing during the inauguration of its first plant in Colombo.

-The sources say that Toyota Motors will also have an excess staff of about 1,200 people from next month.
-"However, we have decided not to lay them off.
-We have committed to them for the job," an official within the company said.

-Temporary workers are usually not used for the production line by the auto-manufacturers.
-"We use them mostly for the purpose of maintenance or for the logistic purposes," a top executive in one of the automakers told DH.

 Automobile sales in India witnessed its sharpest decline in nearly 19 years in July, dropping 18.71%, rendering almost 15,000 workers jobless over the past two-three months as the sector reels under a prolonged slump, auto industry body SIAM reported earlier this month.